What is a Doula?

 - A woman without a partner may hire a Doula for her primary support person before, during, and after labor and delivery.

-- A mother-to-be may still want the nurturing a motherly figure can provide in addition to her partner.
+- A mother-to-be may still want the nurturing a motherly figure, along with her partner’s support.

 A birth doula is a trained, certified labor coach who assists you before, during, and after labor and delivery.
 She provides you with continuous emotional support, as well as assistance with other non-medical aspects of your care.